efigb/master/README.md

 **2. Variant Analysis** `variant_analysis`

- This section contains data related to the analysis of variants including filtering of variants, clonality and phylogenetic analyses and mutation rate.
+ This section contains data related to the analysis of variants including filtering of variants, clonality and phylogenetic analyses.

-**3. Variant Annotation** `variant_vep`
+**3. Variant Annotation** `variant_annotation`

+ This section contains the conversion of variant tables into chromosomes to run VEP, code to writte the QMap files and the final QMap files.

+**4. Variant Analysis** `variant_filtering`

+ This section contains filtering of annotated variants in previous section and selection of variants that are protein damaging.